 Recent cases that attracted both public and congressional attention due to insufficient CFIUS scrutiny have led to the passage of the Foreign Investment and National Security Act of 2007 (FINSA), which amended the Exon-Florio law by expanding the scope of CFIUS investigations and increasing congressional oversight of the agency.
 Conversant in these new and existing laws and their application, Akin Gump’s CFIUS lawyers are committed to helping clients avoid such public debacles as those involving the Dubai Ports World (CFIUS-cleared merger with Peninsular and Oriental Steam Navigation Company (P&O), subsequently divested) and the Alcatel-Lucent merger.

-Should CFIUS review appear necessary, our team engages key CFIUS members promptly to explain the proposed transaction, provide information about the parties and solicit comments from CFIUS members regarding potential concerns.
+Akin Gump favors a direct and proactive approach in dealing with the Committee.
+We first evaluate whether a voluntary submission for a CFIUS review is warranted, based on a variety of legal and political considerations.
+Should a CFIUS review appear necessary, our team engages key Committee members promptly to explain the proposed transaction, provide information about the parties and solicit comments from CFIUS members regarding potential concerns.
 Such alacrity is essential in cases where transactions are particularly complex or contentious, especially considering the limited time CFIUS has to determine the necessity of a full investigation.